Brent Jones: 1995

 The team finished the 1995 NFL season 11–5 and first in the NFC West.
 Jones started all 16 games, finishing with 60 receptions for 595 receiving yards and three receiving touchdowns.
 He was selected to play in his fourth consecutive Pro Bowl.
 On Saturday, January 6, 1996, at 3Com Park, Jones made the start against the Green Bay Packers and recorded playoff career-highs in a single game for the 1995–96 NFL playoffs with eight receptions and 112 receiving yards.

 1996

 The team finished the 1996 NFL season 12–4.
 Jones made 10 starts and appeared in 11 games, finishing with 33 receptions for 428 receiving yards and one receiving touchdown.
 For the 1996–97 NFL playoffs, Jones made two starts, finishing with six receptions for 54 receiving yards.

 1997

 The team finished the 1997 NFL season 13–3 and first in the NFC West under new head coach Steve Mariucci.
+On December 10, Jones announced on radio station KGO that he would retire at the end of the season.
 Jones made 12 starts and appeared in 13 games, finishing with 29 receptions for 383 receiving yards and two receiving touchdowns.
 On Monday, January 12, 1998, Jones appeared on the cover of Sports Illustrated.
 For the 1997–98 NFL playoffs, Jones made one start and appeared in two games, finishing with four receptions for 51 receiving yards.